-- 10.22.3.1.
-The unit member who wishes to participate in the Catastrophic Leave Bank must donate one (1) full salary sick leave day or one (1) full salary vacation day to the bank during the designated donation period(s) which shall occur annually during the month of May.
-Following the initial donation period, additional donations shall be requested only when the balance in the bank drops below two-hundred (200) days.
-However, nothing herein shall preclude any eligible unit member from donating to the bank at any time. - 10.22.3.2.
+Additional Donations.
+Following the Initial Donation Period, additional donations may be requested when the balance in the bank drops below two-hundred (200) days.
+However, nothing herein shall preclude any eligible unit member from donating to the bank at any time.

+- 10.22.3.2.
 To donate sick leave or vacation leave, the unit member must have an accrual equal to at least the minimum number of hours they wish to donate to the Bank. - 10.22.3.3.
 The unit member acknowledges that the donation is irrevocable. - 10.22.3.4.
 The unit member acknowledges that a donation to the Bank will be a general donation and may not be designated for the use of any specific participant. - 10.22.4.
 In order to withdraw days from the Catastrophic Leave Bank, the unit member must meet all of the following conditions: - 10.22.4.1.
-The unit member must have exhausted all fully paid leaves, including full salary sick leave.

-- 10.22.4.2.
-The unit member must have donated at least one (1) full salary sick leave or one (1) full salary vacation day to the Bank.
-This provision may be waived for unit members who are suffering from a catastrophic illness or injury and have exhausted all fully paid leaves on the effective date of this Agreement. - 10.22.4.3.
+The unit member must have exhausted all fully paid leaves, including full salary sick leave. - 10.22.4.2.
+The unit member must have donated at least one (1) full salary sick leave or one (1) full salary vacation day to the Bank either during the Initial Donation Period or during any subsequent donation period.
+In order to be eligible, a member must have made the donation during the current three (3)-year cycle in which withdrawal is being requested.

+- 10.22.4.3.
+New participants must be a member of the Bank for at least ninety (90) days prior to being approved to withdraw days from the Bank.
+Exception: Participants who are current members of the Bank and who choose to make a donation in February 2016 during the Initial Donation Period will have the ninety (90)-day waiting period waived. - 10.22.4.4.
 The unit member must submit a written application to withdraw days from the Bank to the chief human resources officer or designee, Human Resource Services Division, using the appropriate district form and shall state the nature of the catastrophic illness or injury and the estimated number of days requested.
 The form shall be accompanied by written verification of the catastrophic illness or injury prepared and signed by a licensed physician of the State of California.
-The chief human resources officer or designee, Human Resource Services Division, shall determine that the provisions of this Section have been adhered to and shall grant or deny the application. - 10.22.4.4.
+The chief human resources officer or designee, Human Resource Services Division, shall determine that the provisions of this Section have been adhered to and shall grant or deny the application. - 10.22.4.5.
 The Parties encourage unit members who may be eligible for disability payments under the State Teachers Retirement System (STRS) or the Public Employees Retirement System (PERS) to apply for benefits at their earliest opportunity.
 Upon approval of STRS or PERS disability payments, the unit member's eligibility for withdrawal of days from the Catastrophic Leave Bank shall cease.

 10.22.5.
-General Provisions.
+General Provisions